 The result analysis of the experimental results is being carried out.
 In this research work, the single slope solar still is being coupled with the solar air heater for the enhancement of the yield rater of the conventional solar still.
-This experimentation is conducted for 10 hours.
+This experimentation is conducted for 10 h.

-From Figures 3 and 4, it can be concluded that the conformist solar still has less temperature scale of all the parameters like water, basin, and glass temperature.
-This increment in temperature leads to enhanced productivity of the solar still.
-The only reason for this increment in differences in temperature of the water and the glass due to the presence of external heat sources of solar air heater.
+From Figs. 3 and 4, it can be concluded that the conformist solar still has less temperature scale of all the parameters like water, basin, and glass temperature.
+This in-

+Fig. 2.
+Labeled diagram of the modified single slope solar still with solar air heater with PCM.